akrzemi1/papers/notes/contracts_explained.md

 Senond, if the program continues, it means that the condition is true -- verified at run-time -- and program paths after the contract declaration that are reachable only when the condition is `false` can be eliminated.
 Such elimination can be performed either by the compiler, as an optimization, or by the programmer: he can deliberately choose to neglect the branch outruled by the precondition.

+### Optimization

+The above code path elimination makes the function body potentially faster, when the preconditions are checked and cause the program to abort.
+This means that disabling the chcks may make the function body slower.

 --------------------